Section 12A of Income Tax Act: How to File Form 10A Online

 Even if the trusts and NGOs are registered, there are some terms and guidelines related to Section 12A and Section 80G.
 These are:

-The grants received from the government and other agencies are beneficial for such trusts and organizations.
-Such grants can be used for the infrastructure development, basic facilities, health and hygiene, and overall welfare of the society.
-These are registered under Section 12A which exempts them from paying income tax.
+The grants received from the government and other agencies are beneficial for such trusts and organisations.
+Such grants can be used for infrastructure development, basic facilities, health and hygiene, and overall welfare of society.
+These are registered under Section 12A, which exempts them from paying income tax.

 Sections 12A and 80G are the most appreciable Sections in the Income Tax Act which directly and indirectly provide a lot of benefits to society.
 The only requirement that trusts and NGOs should fulfil is that they should follow the guidelines provided in these Sections.
 Various trusts and NGOs which are registered under these Sections provide maximum overall benefits to the economic development of the country through their constant social welfare.
 It is necessary for trusts, NGOs, and societies involved in religious or social welfare work to get themselves registered under Section 12A of the Income Tax Act by the Department of Income Tax, Government of India.

 Yes!
-Both applications can be applied together or it can also be applied separately.
-If some organization is willing to apply separately then application for registration under section 12A will be applied first.
-It is very important to get registration under 12A for the registration under 80G of Income Tax Act.
+Both applications can be applied together or can also be applied separately.
+If some organisation is willing to apply separately then the application for registration under section 12A will be applied first.
+It is very important to get registration under 12A for the registration under 80G of the Income Tax Act.

-PAN is to be obtained by the following persons:
+PAN is to be obtained by the following person: